wongknox/home-halo-website/README.md

 # home-halo-website

-This repo contains the js files for Home Halo's website.
+This repo contains the js codes for embedding in Home Halo's website.